matrixorigin/matrixone/README.md

 ## What is MatrixOne?

-MatrixOne is a future-oriented hyperconverged cloud and edge native DBMS that supports transactional, analytical, and streaming workload with a simplified and distributed database engine, across multiple data centers, clouds, edges and other heterogenous infrastructures.
+MatrixOne is a future-oriented hyper-converged cloud and edge native DBMS that supports transactional, analytical, and streaming workload with a simplified and distributed database engine, across multiple data centers, clouds, edges and other heterogeneous infrastructures.

 ## **Key Features**
-### **Hyperconverged Engine**
+### **Hyper-converged Engine**
 * **Monolitic Engine**

      A monolithic database engine is designed to support hybrid workloads: transactional, analytical, streaming, time-series, machine learning, etc.